pgtreau/pgtreau.github.io/README.md

 ### Learning Objective
 - Explain what is a value proposition.
+- Explain the difference between utility and value.
 - Produce of an example "pitching" a value proposition for a business idea. (elevator pitch)
+  - This can be a real business or an idea you may have.